ryzenboi98/gym-app/README.md

 * An application for the managment of a gym
 * The system consists in a web application divided for the gym administrator and the gym costumers
 * The page consists on the creation of training plans for gym costumers
+* The gym costumers can check their daily training plans and which exercises they have to do